denten-books/plain-text/main.md

 specific, historically- and materially- contingent idea of the aesthetic.
 That preconceived idea carries with it a hidden cost, introducing numerous blind spots into the study of literature at large, limiting it in scope and relevance.
-Textual diffusion threatens not the humanity, but the existing socio-economic order that governs who gets to access, interpret, and archive literature as text and document.
+Textual diffusion threatens not the humanity (or the humanities), but the existing socio-economic order that governs who gets to access, to interpret, and to archive literature as text and document.
 I begin with several propositions then: one that the literary field, understand in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary text.
-Where I start with an intellectual history, I end with a discussion media history that traces the passage of literature from text to pixel.
+Where I start with an argument for a broader conception of literature as an idea, I end with media history that traces the passage of literature from text to pixel.

-#### Infighting
+#### Against aesthetics

 When surveying the introductory literature on literature, the reader will invariably find a version of Said's "fundamental irreconcilability" position.